Hours of Operation

 How To Get Help

 Our purpose is to serve all who come to us in need.
-Our staff will do their very best to make you feel welcome during your visit.
+Our volunteers will do their very best to make you feel welcome during your visit.
 Food provided to individuals and families is based on household size and available once per month.
 We serve clients on a first-come, first-served basis, no appointments required.

 Clients must reside within East Elgin County and not access any other food bank.